 Once the needle is in the proper position, your health care provider will use it to aspirate any follicles inside of the ovary.
 These follicles will be immediately examined under a microscope to ensure the presence of a viable egg.
 The follicles will then be placed in an incubator.

 Depending upon your age and the effect of your fertility medications, you may have between 5 and 20 eggs removed during the egg retrieval process.
 The entire process typically takes between 15 and 30 minutes.

 How Will You Feel After the Egg Retrieval?

 After the egg retrieval process you may feel a little tender in your abdomen.
 You will also feel fatigued as a result of the anesthetic.
 After two hours of monitoring at your clinic, you will be allowed to go home.
 You may notice some light vaginal spotting that is red or brown in color.
 This is normal, though, and nothing to worry about.
 You will also receive some antibiotics from your health care provide that will help to prevent any infection.

 After the egg retrieval, all viable eggs will be mixed with a sperm sample provided by your partner or sperm donor.
 These eggs will then be cultured overnight until they can be checked for fertilization.
-If fertilization occurs, the next stage of IVF treatment can begin: embryo transfer.
+If fertilization occurs, the next stage of IVF treatment can begin, which is embryo transfer.